KING-YAMA-2110/Web-Development/README.md

 ## How to Run

-To access the Sustainable Transportation Hub, simply open the homepage file provided.
-From there, you can navigate to all other pages and features seamlessly.
+To access the Sustainable Transportation Hub, simply open the above directory and search for homepage.html file provided.
+From there, just open it and then you can navigate to all other pages and features seamlessly.
 No additional downloads or installations required – just open and explore!

 Let's make every commute count towards a cleaner, healthier planet.
 Start your journey with us today!